 We can only view your NCEES Record for 60 days and we will not begin the review process without both the record and the online application.
-The review process generally takes about one week after receipt of both the online application and the NCEES Record.
+The review process generally takes about two to three weeks after receipt of both the online application and the NCEES Record.

 Please be aware that your company will also need a Business Entity Permit unless you are a sole proprietor practicing in your own name.